 - In the process, two Japanese fonts which only differ in their "real" fonts are identified. - Directions From version 20150420.0, LuaTeX-ja supports vertical writing.
 We implement this feature by using callbacks of LuaTeX; so it must not be confused with $\Omega$ -style direction support of LuaTeX itself.
 Due to implementation, the dimension returned by \wd, \ht, or \dp depends on the content of the register only.
-This is major difference with pTeX. - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported. - Greek and Cyrillic letters, and ISO 8859-1 symbols By default, LuaTEX-ja uses Japanese fonts to typeset Greek and Cyrillic letters, To change this behavior, put \ltjsetparameter{jacharrange={-2,-3}} in the preamble.
+This is major difference with pTeX. - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported. - ■Greek and Cyrillic letters, and ISO 8859-1 symbols By default, LuaTEX-ja uses Japanese fonts to typeset Greek and Cyrillic letters, To change this behavior, put \ltjsetparameter{jacharrange={-2,-3}} in the preamble.
 For the detailed description, see Subsection 4.1.

-From this version, characters which belongs both ISO 8859-1 and JIS X 0208, such as $\P$ and $\S$ , are now typeset in alphabetic fonts.
-This means that without the \fontspec (and luatexja-fontspec) package, these characters are not typeset correctly.
+From version 20150906.0, characters which belongs both ISO 8859-1 and JIS X 0208, such as $\P$ and $\S$ , are now typeset in alphabetic fonts.
+If you are using LaTeX $2{\mathcal{E}}$ prior to 2017/01/01, these characters are not typeset correctly without the \fontspec (and luatexja-fontspec) package.